imallona/principles_of_benchmarking_in_bioinformatics/99-course-instances/2025-11-copenhagen/README.md

 zcat manual_run_output/*gz

 ## go back to the old working directory
-cd $old_path
+cd $old_wd

+## make sure clustbench is still topleft
+echo $PATH

-## deactivate the current environment (careful, if repeated this could deactivate the omnibenchmark env)
+## deactivate the current environment (middfully, if repeated this could deactivate the omnibenchmark env)
 conda deactivate

+## make sure the omnibenchmark environment is still there (top left)
 echo $PATH
 ```